Cyfrin/moccasin/README.md

 # Quickstart

-Head over to [the moccasin installation documentation](https://cyfrin.github.io/moccasin/installing_moccasin.html) to for other install methodologies and getting stated.
+Head over to [the moccasin installation documentation](https://cyfrin.github.io/moccasin/installing_moccasin.html) for other install methodologies and getting started.

 ## This README Quickstart